-Since a 457(b) Governmental plan is a long-term plan for retirement, you generally receive the account balance only after you sever employment, reach age 591⁄2, become permanently disabled or suffer an unforeseeable emergency.
+Since a 403(b) plan is a long-term plan for retirement, you generally receive the account balance before age 591⁄2 only if you experience an eligible triggering event-severance from employment, disability, some financial hardship situations and certain reservists called to active duty.
 Unless the distributions are rolled over to an eligible retirement plan or IRA, they will be taxed as ordinary income.
-However, unlike many other qualified plans, distributions are not subject to the IRS 10% penalty tax if received before age 591⁄2.
+Distributions may also be subject to a 10% IRS penalty tax if received before age 591⁄2.

-Keep in mind when you withdraw or borrow money from the plan, you may lessen the overall amount available for your retirement.
+Keep in mind when you withdraw or borrow money from the plan, you may lessen the overall amount available for your retirement.1